Qqwy/cpp-thunk/README.md

 This is probably possible by adding `std::call_once` at the appropriate place in the `visit()` member function, but I was unable to get it to work in the couple of minutes I attempted to do it.

-### Implementing other operators
-As example, the extraction `operator<<` and the binary `operator+` have been implemented.
-Similar operators and other common functions can be conditionally implemented for `Lazy` and `Thunk` based on the type they wrap, allowing the user to use them more freely (rather than having to manually convert them in some places).

 ### Reducing the overhead of `std::variant`